codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 {% endhighlight %}

 Here the `UseMyCustomImage` freestyle step is running in the [context]({{site.baseurl}}/docs/codefresh-yaml/variables/#context-related-variables) of the Docker image that was created in the previous step.
-In fact a very common pattern that you will see in Codefresh pipelines is the executions of unit tests in the image that was created in a build step:
+In fact, a very common pattern that you will see in Codefresh pipelines is the executions of unit tests in the image that was created in a build step:

 `codefresh.yml`
 {% highlight yaml %}